poirierlouis/file_system_access_api/README.md

 You can reproduce example from the web API as much of the interfaces are transparent between this Dart library and the JavaScript API.

+> Note that you must execute code samples within `main()` as a result of a user gesture (e.g. click event) for security
+> reason.
+This part is omitted for brevity.

 ### Open file(s)
 You can ask a user to open file(s) with the method `window.showOpenFilePicker()` and access selected files like this:
 ```dart